 We compare MetUM models for a set of daily initialized 15 day hindcasts with observation and analysis data, for the period falling within the Year of Tropical Convection (YOTC).
-Two strong MJO episodes denoted as YOTCE (15 October - 6 Dec 2009) and YOTCF (16 Dec 2009 - 29 Jan 2010) with reference to Figure 3 of Waliser and Coauthors [2012] form the central focus for our analysis.
+Two strong MJO episodes denoted as YOTCE (15 October to 6 December 2009) and YOTCF (16 December 2009 to 29 January 2010) with reference to Figure 3 of Waliser et al. [2012] form the central focus for our analysis.

-The models used are a MetUM CGCM and a corresponding AGCM with prescribed ocean boundary conditions using persisted SST anomalies.
-Anomalies in the MetUM analysis are calculated relative to Hadley Centre Sea Ice and Sea Surface Temperature data set (HadISST) climatology [Rayner et al., 2003].
+The models used are a MetUM coupled general circulation model (CGCM) and a corresponding atmospheric general circulation model (AGCM) with prescribed ocean boundary conditions using persisted SST anomalies.
+Anomalies in the MetUM analysis are calculated relative to Hadley Centre sea ice and sea surface temperature data set climatology [Rayner et al., 2003].
 The anomaly is added to the evolving climatological cycle of SST on a daily basis to obtain the AGCM SST forcing.
 We persist SST anomalies instead of persisting initial SSTs as the seasonal cycle affects the amplitude of SSTs within a few days, indicated by sensitivity tests carried out at the Met Office.

-The atmospheric model physics is based on the GlobalAtmos3.0 version [Walters and Coauthors, 2011], at a resolution of 60km in the horizontal with 85 vertical levels.
-The ocean component is based on Nucleus for European Modelling of the Ocean (NEMO) configured with version 3.2 physics on a 0.25° horizontal grid, with 75 vertical levels and 1m vertical resolution in the top 10m, coupled to the The Los Alamos sea ice model (CICE).
-The atmosphere is initialised from MetUM analyses, the ocean component is initialised from NEMOVAR (NEMO VARiational data assimilation system) analyses [Mogensen et al., 2009] and the models communicate on a 3 hourly coupling frequency.
-Any difference in hindcast skill in the CGCM compared to AGCM measures the impact of 2-way air-sea interaction between the model components in dynamically predicting SSTs.
+The atmospheric model physics is based on the GlobalAtmos3.0 version [Walters et al., 2011], at a resolution of 60 km in the horizontal with 85 vertical levels.
+The ocean component is based on Nucleus for European Modelling of the Ocean (NEMO) configured with version 3.2 physics on a 0.25° horizontal grid, with 75 vertical levels and 1 m vertical resolution in the top 10 m, coupled to The Los Alamos sea ice model.
+The atmosphere is initialized from MetUM analyses, the ocean component is initialized from NEMO Variational data assimilation system analyses [Mogensen et al., 2009], and the models communicate on a 3 hourly coupling frequency.
+Any difference in hindcast skill in the CGCM compared to AGCM measures the impact of two-way air-sea interaction between the model components in dynamically predicting SSTs.

 In order to measure MetUM performance and ability to represent processes key to the MJO, a number of metrics are calculated.
 This study focuses on dates which contain an MJO in the initial conditions; it does not include hindcasts from prior to the start of the MJO events.
-RMM1 and RMM2 are formed following the Wheeler and Hendon

-(Wheeler and Hendon [2004]; hereinafter WH) method, removing the annual mean and the first 3 harmonics of the annual cycle.
-Anomalies of Outgoing Longwave Radiation (OLR), and winds at 850hPa (u850) and 200hPa (u200) are combined and projected onto WH empirical orthogonal functions to yield real time multivariate time series RMM1 and RMM2.
-Anomaly correlations are calculated against MetUM operational analysis following the method of Gottschalck et al. [2010], as a measure of MJO predictability in both model configurations.
-Significance of the correlation coefficients are tested using the Pearson critical value table.
+RMM1 and RMM2 are formed following the Wheeler and Hendon [Wheeler and Hendon, 2004, hereinafter WH] method, removing the annual mean and the first three harmonics of the annual cycle.
+Anomalies of Outgoing Longwave Radiation (OLR) and winds at 850 hPa (u850) and 200 hPa (u200) are combined and projected onto WH empirical orthogonal functions to yield real-time multivariate time series RMM1 and RMM2.
+Anomaly correlations are calculated against MetUM operational analysis following the method of Gottschalck et al. [2010] as a measure of MJO predictability in both model configurations.
+Significance of the correlation coefficients is tested using the Pearson critical value table.
 The sample sizes for YOTCE and YOTCF are 50 and 44, respectively.